Social choice rules driven by propositional logic: Transitivity

 where the $\Max$ operator considers all paths $x_0x_1\dots x_n$ of length $n\ge 1$ from $x_0=x$ to $x_n=y$ with all $x_i$ pairwise different.

-In this case, our general method corresponds essentially to the method introduced in~1997 by Markus Schulze \hbox{\brwrap{ \bibref{sc}\refco \bibref{scbis}\refsc \dbibref{t6}{p.\,228--232} }}, sometimes called the method of paths (in the incomplete case, however, it does not coincide with any of the variants given in \cite{scbis}).
+In this case, our general method corresponds essentially to the method introduced in~1997 by Markus Schulze (posted in a mailing list about election methods; see \cite{sc,scbis}, \cite[p.\,228--232]{t6} and \cite{crc,cri}), sometimes called the method of paths (in the incomplete case, however, it does not coincide with any of the variants given in \cite{scbis}).
 In the way that we have introduced it, it is clearly a~method for ranking all the candidates.
-Having said that, later on~(\secpar{5.4}) we will see that in the complete case its winners are quite in agreement with a doctrine that does not include transitivity but aims only at choosing the most prominent option.
+Having said that, later on~(\secpar{6.4}) we will see that in the complete case its winners are quite in agreement with a doctrine that does not include transitivity but aims only at choosing the most prominent option.